robinrendle/robinrendle.com/newsletter/the-prize-of-all-the-oceans.md

 Friends!
 Sailors!

-Salman Rushdie had written a cracking failure of a novel in his twenties; imitative of the books he loved, too much like Pynchon.
+Salman Rushdie was in his twenties and wrote a cracking failure of a novel; imitative of the books he loved, too much like Pynchon.
 He knew it was a terrible thing, unpublishable even, and so into a drawer this book went, never to be mentioned again.

 Thirty years later, he digs it out and confidently, with a smile, reads a snippet of the book.
 Now I would be devastated to have written a novel that went nowhere.
 I wouldn’t be talking about it, although I would be holding this nowhere-novel around my neck like an albatross.
 But not Salman: “at least,” he says, “I knew not to take it any further.
 My shit-detector was working.”